tonethar/IGME-330-Spring-2022/projects/p1-final.md

 <hr><hr>

-## I. Here are the major requirements
+## I. Requirements

+1) Everything from the prevous checkpoints is still required - 4 pages (and probabbly one mpore for this version), global navigations system, uses Bulma, uses a web service or data source and so on.

-1) Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
+2) Every time the user clicks the search button, this App page WILL automatically save the last term searched by the user and the third control's UI *state* in the browser's `localStorage` - this was covered in IGME-230/235 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, changing a value of the 3rd control, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term must be visible, and the rest of the UI should be in the same *state*
     - you will store this app state in an *object literal* under a single "key" named `abc1234-p1-settings` (where `abc1234` is your "banjo id")
     - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)
     - we also covered it in the [Week 6A `localStorage` demo](../weekly/06A.md#iv-localstorage-demo)

-2) The app must have a 4th web component - and it must be `<app-navbar>` - this navbar must have "you are here" cues such as bold text
+3) The app must have a 4th web component - and it must be `<app-navbar>` - this navbar must have "you are here" cues such as bold text

-3) The app must use `fetch()` instead of `XHR`
+4) The app must use `fetch()` instead of `XHR`

-4) The app must use either Mapbox or Firebase:
+5) The app must use either Mapbox or Firebase:
   - If you are using Mapbox, you probably should NOT do a full-screen interface like we did in the Maps II HW.
 Much of the time, a smaller map, and displaying more textual information, makes sense.
 For example, see how Yelp handles maps - https://www.yelp.com/search?find_desc=Garbage+Plate&find_loc=Rochester%2C+NY+14604
     - you MUST have markers in the map - these will likely show a user's search results
     - the markers MUST be clickable and display useful information